Cuyer/thedome/README.md

 ## Favorites

 Authenticated users can manage a list of favourite servers.
-The number of favourites is limited by the `FAVORITES_LIMIT` setting.
+Non-subscribers and anonymous users may only store up to `FAVORITES_LIMIT` servers.

 ```
 GET    /favorites            # list favourite servers (paged)